Adding Value to QA and Testing Processes

 3 Days - 16 Topics!

 This course is designed for people who want to learn creative and efficient ways to add increased value to their QA and testing processes.
 Each module addresses different areas of focus in which QA and testing can add definite value to what is currently being done.
-The benefit of learning and applying this information is that testing efforts can be optimized, QA resources can be effectively leveraged, and organizational assets protected.

 Who Should Attend